ndmario13/codeApi/README.md

 # Learning API.
-Things I have leant
+Things I have leanrt
 - this is a dot